rajatsahay/Allergeniator/README.md

-Made for Team RAPR for DevJams'19 by DSC VIT
+Made by Team RAPR for DevJams'19 by DSC VIT Allergeniator